-We offer more than 60 areas of study to about 1,500 students, and although Manchester is set in an intimate, small town setting, you will have the opportunity to make friends from 21 states and 23 countries.
+We offer more than 70 areas of study to about 1,600 students, and although Manchester is set in an intimate, small town setting, you will have the opportunity to make friends from 28 states and 20 countries.

 Manchester is a place of affordable excellence.
-We are included in U.S. News & World Report's "Great Schools, Great Prices" ranking because our students find success on campus and off - and 95 percent of our graduates are employed or in graduate school within six months of graduation!
+We are included in U.S. News & World Report's "Great Schools, Great Prices" ranking because our students find success on campus and off - and 96 percent of our graduates are employed or in graduate school or join full-time voluntary service within six months of graduation!